Countly/countly-sdk-documentation/web/next.md

   </div>
 </div>
 <p>
   <span style="font-weight: 400;">Disabling tracking for specific users with these methods can be sufficient for testing or situations where you decide to not track a specific user's information from now on.
-However, should you desire more granular feature control, checkout the <a href="/hc/en-us/articles/4409195031577#h_01HABTQ439V9NNDDCW31XG086F">User Consent</a> section.</span>
+However, should you desire more granular feature control, checkout the </span><a href="#h_01HABTQ439V9NNDDCW31XG086F"><span style="font-weight: 400;">User Consent</span></a><span style="font-weight: 400;"> section.</span>
 </p>
 <div class="callout callout--info">
   <p>